laixintao/uwsgi-docs/Queue.rst

 Using the queue as a shared stack
 ---------------------------------

-.. warning:: Remember that :py:meth:`uwsgi.queue_pop` and :py:meth:`uwsgi.queue_last` will remove the item or items from the queue.
+.. 警告:: Remember that :py:meth:`uwsgi.queue_pop` and :py:meth:`uwsgi.queue_last` will remove the item or items from the queue.

 .. code-block:: py